 The cat’s tail is an amazing part of the anatomy.
 It has several functions including helping the cat to balance as well as communicating his mood.
-Different positions can tell you a lot about your cat’s current mood.
+Different positions can tell you a lot about your cat’s current mood, including a puffy tail.

 - An upright quivering tail means he is happy.